jquery/learn.jquery.com/page/events/event-delegation.md

 </html>
 ```

 We need to attach the same event handler to multiple elements.
-In this example we want to attach an event that will the log the text of the anchor tag to the console whenever it is clicked.
+In this example we want to attach an event that will log the text of the anchor tag to the console whenever it is clicked.

 We can attach a direct bind click event to each `<li>` using the `.on()` method, that will alert the text inside of it by doing the following:
 ```